-Tapirs are a cute combination of a bear, a hippo and an elephant.
+Tapirs are a cute combination of a bear, a hippo, and an elephant, but are most closely related to horses and rhinos.
 They are herbivores and eat mostly fruits and leaves and can be seen in Corcovado National Park.

 About 110 species of bats can be found solely in Costa Rica.
 The most popular species are the Jamaican Fruit Bat, the Vampire Bat, the Fishing Bulldog Bat, and the Honduran White Bat.